ahmadjamalkta/inet-showcases/routing/manet/doc/index.rst

 The ping app in ``source`` will send one ping request every second to ``destination``.

 In INET, AODV is implemented by the :ned:`Aodv` module.
-This is configured in :download:`omnetpp.ini <../omnetpp.ini>` as the routing protocol type in :ned:`ManetRouter`:
+This module is configured in :download:`omnetpp.ini <../omnetpp.ini>` as the routing protocol type in :ned:`ManetRouter`: